0nephesus/first-flutter-app/README.md

 # Flutter Codelab - Write Your First Flutter App

-This repository contains the code developed by following the official Google Flutter Codelab "[Write Your First Flutter App, part 1](https://codelabs.developers.google.com/codelabs/flutter-codelab-first)".
+This repository contains the code developed by following the official Google Flutter Codelab "[Write Your First Flutter App](https://codelabs.developers.google.com/codelabs/flutter-codelab-first)".

 This project was completed as an introductory exercise to learn the basics of Flutter development.